DataJuggler/DataTier.Net/README.md

 Blazor tutorials and videos are coming soon, I just wanted to publish a release with DataTier.Net working for .Net Framework and .Net Core.
 --
+Update 9.11.2019: I now have a new website: https://www.datajuggler.com

+I built this site using C#, SQL Server, Blazor and DataTier.Net.

+Blazor is my new favorite web development platform.

 Update 8.31.2019: I released version 1.3.2 today.
 I fixed a bug where new tables or views would not change the selected table in the Data Editor (Manage Data Button Click) unless the project had been saved and opened.

 Update 8.19.2019: I am learning Blazor Preview 8 and Dot Net Core, and quickly found out all of my connection strings stopped working due to the lack of an app.config or web.config.